-Almost one in four Canadians use credit unions.
+Approximately one in five Canadians use credit unions.
+The largest association of credit unions, Desjardins Group, is large enough to compete with the big six Canadian chartered banks.
 Although Canada implemented a federal credit union regulatory regime in 2012 for those institutions that choose it, nearly all credit unions remain provincially regulated.